dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 or you can use a traditional constructor.

 {% pc dart 0 %}
-// map literals use strings as keys var hawaiianBeaches = {
+// Map literals use strings as keys. var hawaiianBeaches = {
   "oahu" : ['waikiki', 'kailua', 'waimanalo'],
   "big island" : ['wailea bay', 'pololu beach'], "kauai" : ['hanalei', 'poipu']
 };

-// maps can be built from a constructor var searchTerms = new Map();
+// Maps can be built from a constructor. var searchTerms = new Map();

-// maps are parameterized types; you can specify what types
+// Maps are parameterized types; you can specify what types
-// the key and value should be var nobleGases = new Map&lt;int, String>();
+// the key and value should be. var nobleGases = new Map&lt;int, String>();
 {% endpc %}